kwameopareasiedu/react-simple-widgets/README.md

     calling an action
 -   [Breadcrumbs](docs/breadcrumbs.md) - A breadcrumb link container widget
 -   [Loader](docs/loader.md) - A widget that displays a spinner
+-   [useQueryParams](docs/use-query-params.md) - A hook that returns a object containing the URL search string parameters

 ### Customization